 We also need funding to cover the cost of our outreach.
 Our monthly operating expenses are $300.

 OMH is a program of Global Health Promise, a 501(c)(3) tax-exempt, non-profit organization and your donations to OMH are tax deductible.
 Our EIN is 47-4355802.

-You can donate to Our Mother’s House using the PayPal button below or contact Brian for other options.
+You can donate to Our Mother’s House using PayPal or Authorize.net below or contact Brian for other options.

 Thank you in advance for your support for these mothers and their children and our efforts to assist them.